Stara Zagora: Stara Zagora Uprising

 The Herzegovina uprising in 1875 prompted Bulgarian revolutionaries to become active.
 On 12 August 1875, on the initiative of Hristo Botev and Stefan Stambolov, an extraordinary national assembly was held in Bucharest, which decided to declare an immediate armed uprising in Bulgaria.
 Stara Zagora was chosen as the centre of the uprising.
 Kolyo Ganchev was elected the leader of the uprising in the town.
-The uprising was dispersed by the Ottomans, and serves as a check of the rebel strength and readiness to give way for the liberation through the April Uprising in 1876.
+The uprising was dispersed by the Ottomans, but served as an impetus for the liberation through the April Uprising in 1876.

-Battle of Stara Zagora
+Battle and Stara Zagora massacre

 On 31 July 1877, the first major battle of the Russo-Turkish War took place near Stara Zagora.
-The 48,000 Turkish army advanced on the town, which was defended only by a small Russian detachment and a unit of Bulgarian volunteers.
+The 48,000-strong Turkish army advanced on the town, which was defended only by a small Russian detachment and a unit of Bulgarian volunteers.
 After a six-hour fight for Stara Zagora, the Russian soldiers and Bulgarian volunteers surrendered to the pressure of the larger enemy army.
 The town then experienced its greatest tragedy when the Turkish army carried out a massacre against the unarmed civilians.
 The city was burned down and razed to the ground during three ensuing days of carnage.
 14,500 Bulgarians from the town and villages south of the town lost their lives.
 Another 10,000 young women and girls were sold in the slave markets of the Ottoman Empire.
 All Christian churches were attacked with artillery and burned.
 The only public building surviving the fire was the mosque, Eski Dzhamiya, which still stands today.
 Several monuments in modern Stara Zagora commemorate these events.

 Eastern Rumelia

 After the Liberation of Bulgaria from Ottoman rule in 1878, Stara Zagora became part of autonomous Eastern Rumelia as a department centre before the two Bulgarian states finally merged in 1886 as a result of the Unification of Bulgaria.
 The reconstruction of Stara Zagora began immediately after the Liberation.
 For this purpose, in 1878, the famous architect from Austria-Hungary, Lubor Bayer, arrived in Stara Zagora and designed the modern rectangular checkerboard layout characteristic of today's Stara Zagora.
-On October 5, 1879, the governor general of Eastern Rumelia Alexander Bogoridi laid the symbolic first stone for the reconstruction of the town.
+On 5 October 1879 the governor general of Eastern Rumelia Alexander Bogoridi laid the symbolic first stone for the reconstruction of the town.
 The only other town in Bulgaria with such a spatial plan was Nova Zagora, which was also burnt by the Turks.
-With a checkerboard layout are some of the most modern and large cities in the world.